 And thou shalt make them drink of the river of thy pleasures.

-These verses are a finely-crafted frame that King David has fit around his poetic expression of people putting their trust under the shadow of God’s wings.
-David begins the frame with the reason why they put their trust there – that they know God for His excellent loving kindness.
-And for those who do, it’s the only way to live that makes sense.
-And then he completes it with the extraordinary blessings that are opened to them by having put their trust in this place.
+These verses are a finely-crafted frame that King David has fit around his poetic expression of people putting their trust under the shadow of God’s wings, surrounding it with both the grounds for it and the fruit of it.
+David begins the frame with the grounds, the reason why they put their trust there: that they know God for His excellent loving kindness.
+And for those who do, trusting Him from this place is the only way to live that makes sense.
+Then he completes it with the fruit: the extraordinary blessings that are opened to them by having put their trust in this place.

 These are such broad and substantial blessings – a true feast of the Kingdom of heaven on the earth – that it seems wise to take extra heed to the if that would unlock this richness of God for us: putting our trust under the shadow of His wings.
 This calls for a look at other scriptures that would cast light here.